The Political Compass

 A key source of revenue has been from the copyright licenses of our images, which appear in a number of education books.

-Our weakest point is commercialism, so it was always inevitable that others with those skills would tinker a little around the edges of our basic concept — and even our name — and repackage it as a national issues-based tool for commercial sponsorship for a few weeks during national elections; or perhaps simply as yet another of those "fun" internet personality tests.
+Our weakest point is commercialism, so it was always inevitable that others with those skills would tinker a little around the edges of our basic concept — and even our name — and repackage it as a national issues-based tool for commercial sponsorship for a few weeks during national elections; or perhaps simply as yet another of those "fun" internet personality tests; or maybe just for five minutes of Facebook fame, with the source almost invariably unacknowledged.
 The Political Compass continues to offer something more substantial all year round, and we look forward to keeping our hundreds of thousands of visitors stimulated for years to come.

 Take the test (it's entirely anonymous and your responses are not logged) — but be sure to check out our other pages as well!